christian-post/cpp-game-test/readme.md

 ### The Game object
 Game is the overarching data structure that is responsible for the game loop as well as high-level operations above the individual game scenes and objects.
 It manages scenes, events, assets, and the main render texture that the scenes can draw to.
-The game loop consists of events, update, and draw.
-In the events method, once per frame all the events are popped from the event queue and passed to the scenes.
-Although I will probably scrap this in favor of an event system that uses event listeners and callbacks.
+The game loop consists of update, and draw.
 The update method is for the game logic, and most high-level game objects have an update method as well, that gets called here.
 The deltaTime between frames is passed to all of them to ensure framerate-independency.
 In draw, the scenes draw to the main render texture.

 ### Scenes
 A scene can encapsulate/abstract any part of the game.
 Currently, I'm using the following scenes: